 Ferrous metallurgy and the forest and woodworking, chemical, glass, and light industries are generally developed in the republic.
-The main industrial centers are the cities of Izhevsk, Sarapul, Votkinsk, and Glazov.
+The main industrial centres are the cities of Izhevsk, Sarapul, Votkinsk, and Glazov.

 The capital of the Udmurt Republic is Izhevsk, founded in 1760 as a village for Count Petr Shuvalov’s ironworks.
 Today, more than 654 500 people live in Izhevsk.
-A large number of enterprises of the metallurgy, engineering, precision instrument, and other industries are located here.
-The city is also an important scientific and cultural center with strong intellectual potential.
+A large number of enterprises in metallurgy, engineering, precision instrument, and other industries are located here.
+The city is also an important scientific and cultural centre with strong intellectual potential.

-Due to the ramified network of culture and art establishments as well as the activity of creative Unions of writers, composers, architects, artists, designers, theatrical workers, professional and folk art develop steadily and remarkably in the Udmurt Republic.
-This refers not only to the Udmurt art but also to the art of the Russians, Tatars, Mari and other people.
-For many years the “Italmas” ensemble of Song and Dance has been widely famous (Artistic Director - Anatoly Mamontov).
-Theater of folk song “Aikai”, folklore ensemble “Zangari”, Russian ensemble of Song and Dance “Tanok", Tatar ensemble “Guzel” are also very popular.
-Musical talent of the Udmurt people gave birth to a great number of outstanding professional and amateur composers.
+Due to the ramified network of culture and art establishments as well as the activity of creative Unions of writers, composers, architects, artists, designers, and theatrical workers, professional and folk art develop steadily and remarkably in the Udmurt Republic.
+This refers not only to the Udmurt art but also to the art of the Russians, Tatars, Mari, and other people.
+For many years the “Italmas” ensemble of Song and Dance has been widely famous.
+Theatre of the folk song “Aikai”, folklore ensemble “Zangari”, Russian ensemble of Song and Dance “Tanok”, and Tatar ensemble “Guzel” are also very popular.
+The musical talent of the Udmurt people gave birth to a great number of outstanding professional and amateur composers.

-Udmurt belles lettres have a two centuries tradition arisen in ecclesiastical texts.
-From the first classic writers Grigori Vereshagin and Kuzebai Gerd via creative works of prominent masters of “socialist realism” such as Arhipov T., Krasilnikov G., Petrov M., national literature moved to the larger freedom and sincerity (Vasiliev F., Romanov V., Perevozchikov G. ).
-The Russian literature is honorably presented by Boltyshev V., Kulyashov P., Poskrebyshev O. Theatrical art has no similar old traditions.
-However, powerful creative companies of actors and actresses formed in the Russian and Udmurt dramatic theaters in Izhevsk, Opera and Ballet Theater of the Udmurt Republic as well as theaters in Glazov and Sarapul.
+Udmurt belles lettres have two centuries of tradition arisen in ecclesiastical texts.
+From the first classic writers, Grigori Vereshagin and Kuzebai Gerd via creative works of prominent masters of “socialist realism” such as Arhipov T., Krasilnikov G., Petrov M., national literature moved to the larger freedom and sincerity (Vasiliev F., Romanov V., Perevozchikov G. ).
+Russian literature is honourably presented by Boltyshev V., Kulyashov P., Poskrebyshev O. Theatrical art has no similar old traditions.
+However, powerful creative companies of actors and actresses formed in the Russian and Udmurt dramatic theatres in Izhevsk, the Opera and Ballet Theater of the Udmurt Republic as well as theatres in Glazov and Sarapul.

-Fine arts as well as literature was developing overcoming strict academic traditions which brought up great artists-traditionalists such as Kholmogorov A., Semenov P., Yelkin P. In the 90 s the artists with more relaxed manner of painting declared themselves.
-Creative works of Kononov V., Orlov S., Korol M. as well as drawings of Garipov M., Safiullin A., Lubarz V. and sculpture of Anikin A., Bushkova Z., Medvedev P., attract an intent attention of the art connoisseurs.
-Art of industrial design and metal engraving has long traditions.
+Fine arts, as well as literature, was developing overcoming strict academic traditions which brought up great artists-traditionalists such as Kholmogorov A., Semenov P., Yelkin P. In the 90s artists with a more relaxed manner of painting declared themselves.
+Creative works of Kononov V., Orlov S., Korol M. as well as drawings of Garipov M., Safiullin A., Lubarz V., and sculptures of Anikin A., Bushkova Z., Medvedev P., attract intent attention of the art connoisseurs.
+The art of industrial design and metal engraving has long traditions.
 There are not many achievements in modern architecture, but in former times a lot of beautiful architectural ensembles were created in various styles reflecting the designs of different historical periods.

-Nowadays in the Udmurt Republic there are 8 professional theaters, 5 state creative musical groups, the Philharmonic Society and a state circus, currently under reconstruction.
-Over ten (with branches) state and several dozens of public museums, telling about the history and the original culture of the country and its people are at the guests disposal.
-Besides republican libraries and town Houses of Culture there are centralized library systems and rural centers of leisure in each of 25 districts.
+Nowadays in the Udmurt Republic, there are professional theatres, state creative musical groups, the Philharmonic Society, and a state circus, currently under reconstruction.
+Over ten (with branches) state and several dozens of public museums, telling about the history and the original culture of the country and its people are at the guests’ disposal.
+Besides republican libraries and town Houses of Culture, there are centralized library systems and rural centres of leisure in each of the 25 districts.

 There are many historical and cultural landmarks in Udmurtia.
 Its flora and fauna are also very interesting.

-The museum of Mikhail T.Kalashnikov, the general designer of the world-reknowned submachine-gun AKM, is currently being built.
+The museum of Mikhail T.Kalashnikov, the general designer of the world-renowned submachine-gun AKM, is currently being built.